iechor/docs/content/desktop/use-desktop/volumes.md

 > The import volume feature is currently in [Beta](../../release-lifecycle.md/#beta).
 { .experimental }

-You can import a local file, a local image, or an image from Docker Hub.
+You can import a local file, a local image, or an image from iEchor Hub.
 Any existing data in the volume is replaced by the imported content.
-When importing content to a volume used by one or more running containers, the containers are temporarily stopped while Docker imports the content, and then restarted when the import process is completed.
+When importing content to a volume used by one or more running containers, the containers are temporarily stopped while iEchor imports the content, and then restarted when the import process is completed.

 To import a volume:

-1. Sign in to Docker Desktop.
+1. Sign in to iEchor Desktop.
 You must be signed in to import a volume.
 2. Optionally, [create](#create-a-volume) a new volume to import the content into.
 3. Select the **Import** icon in the **Actions** column for the